 SEO, or Search Engine Optimization, is all about using free SEO tools to get to the top of Google’s free listings.
 I teach two day SEO trainings at AcademyX in San Francisco, one day workshops at BAVC, and a five week evening course at Stanford Continuing Studies in Palo Alto (Silicon Valley).
 Wherever you are in the San Francisco Bay Area – from San Francisco to Oakland to San Jose – you can take a San Francisco SEO class from me.

-Note: Registration is open at Stanford.
+Note: Registration is open at Stanford for the ONLINE edition.
 Click here to register.

 SEO Topics Covered at My San Francisco Classes Include –